liuxhy/liuxhy.github.io/_publications/Liu-et-al-2021.md

 ---
-title: "Understanding the processes that control the interannual variability of the Northern Hemisphere wintertime polar front and subtropical jet streams.
-Journal of Geophysical Research-Atmospheres"
+title: "Understanding the processes that control the interannual variability of the Northern Hemisphere wintertime polar front and subtropical jet streams."
 collection: publications
 permalink:
 excerpt: ''